jejjohnson/ml4eo/content/applications/extremes/extremes_overview.md

 #### **Datasets**.
 The first set of datasets will feature a range of different

+**Global Mean Surface Temperature Anomaly**.
+This is our first univariate time series that we will be using to explore data-driven modeling techniques.
+It is a basic dataset which captures the change in mean surface temperature over the Earths surface.
+It has already been pre-processed to remove all artifacts and

+:::{seealso} **Equations**
+:class: dropdown

 $$
 \begin{aligned}
 \text{Univariate Time Series}: && &&